user247-tai/ROS2-BASIC-CONFIG/README.md

   6. Create a package in 'ros2_ws/src' path(option):

     + Use this command to create a package: "ros2 pkg create {pkg_name}".
 Ex: ros2 pkg create my_robot_interfaces

+    + And then remove "include" and "src" dir inside the package created, and then we can use it.
   7. Create a python package in 'ros2_ws/src' path:

     + Use this command to create a python package:  "ros2 pkg create {py_pkg_name} --build-type ament_python --dependencies rclpy"